Rakshit412005/Portfolio_Website/README.md

-**Make sure that you have loged into your linkidn account on that particular chrome from which you are seeing my portfolio website before clicking on the Academics button**
+**Make sure that you have loged into your linkdin account on that particular chrome from which you are seeing my portfolio website before clicking on the Academics button**

 # Rakshit's Portfolio
 Welcome to my personal portfolio website!
 This website showcases some of the projects I've worked on as a 2nd-year undergraduate CSE student, with a focus on Data Structures, Algorithms, and Frontend Development.
 It also provides information about me, including my interests and hobbies.